RaimondB/Detecticam/README.md

     restart: unless-stopped
 ```

 ## Using Detect-i-cam as a CommandLine application

 * Provide an appsettings.json file configured as indication below.
 * By default this is expected in the same directory as Detect-i-cam
 * The location can be overridden by specifying the --configdir option

 ## Configure your streams

 In order to run Detect-i-cam, you must provide the videstreams to be monitored.

-This is configured in the [appsettings.json](./docker-example/config/appsettings.json) file
+This is configured in the [appsettings.json](https://github.com/RaimondB/Detecticam/blob/master/DetectiCam/appsettings.template.json) file

-The minimum config needed is shown below.
+The minimum config needed is to have the *video-stream* section.
 Only the id and path are required.
 A path can be a videostream file (need to be reachable via mapped volume), a http url to an IP Cam or a rtsp stream.

 ```json